 PhilosophyPage address: http://cset.mnsu.edu/ie/philosophy.html

-IRE students do not take traditional lecture-based classes.
-Each semester, IRE students work in teams solving complex and ill-structured problems associated with regional mining, milling, and manufacturing industries.
+IRE and TCE students do not take traditional lecture-based classes.
+Each semester, these students work in teams solving complex and ill-structured problems associated with regional mining, milling, and manufacturing industries.
 All of their learning activities are organized by and associated with these industry projects.
 At the completion of their two-year program, they earn a B.S. in Engineering from MSU with emphases such as mechanical engineering and/or electrical engineering.
 True to the intent of ABET student outcomes and the attributes of the “The Engineer of 2020”, graduates emerge from the IRE program with integrated technical and professional knowledge and competencies.

 The IRE model was developed to address the need for change in engineering education by considering the entire education system and including these main points: